To keep informed about the current situation

 Everyone is asked to stay 2 metres (around 6 feet) away from others who do not share the same residence as much as possible.

-Starting July 18, 2020, masks or face coverings will be mandatory in indoor public places throughout the province of Quebec.
+As of July 18, 2020, masks or face coverings are mandatory in indoor public places throughout the province of Quebec.
 This measure includes businesses, boutiques, grocery stores, pharmacies, shopping centers, cinemas, performance halls, common areas of establishments and office buildings and public transit.
+In Montréal, masks or face coverings are mandatory for all users of public transit.
+On August 10, Dr. Horacio Arruda, director of public health for the Government of Québec, announced that, as of August 24, the age limit for the mandatory mask requirement on public transport and in enclosed public places will be lowered from 12 to 10 years.

 Restaurants and bars